ArtCodeStudio/gymnasium-otterndorf-website/README.md

 ## Strapi

+We have two strapi instances for this project.
+One for teachers and school administration and one fpr students.

-Please note, this sub-project is not part of the yarn 2 workspace because it is not working with yarn 2 at the moment, so please use `npm` here.
+Please note, the strapi sub-projects are not part of the yarn 2 workspace because they are not working with yarn 2 at the moment, so please use `npm` here.

 ### Upgrade